Pay As You Earn (PAYE) form – starter checklist

 The other is a blank copy of the starter checklist that you can download and print so you can complete it by hand.

-Jenny J, who was born 21 May 1994 (National Insurance number AB 12 34 56 B) started work on 5 July 2015.
-This was her first ever job and as she had been studying full-time and then travelling abroad until then, she had not been claiming any benefits or pensions.
+Jenny J, who was born 21 June 1994 starts work on 5 July 2019.
+This is her first ever job and as she has been studying full-time and then travelling abroad until then, she has not been claiming any benefits or pensions.
 Jenny has a Student Loan, which she has not started to pay off yet.
-She completed her higher education course before 6 April 2015.
+She completed her higher education course before 6 April 2019.

-Caroline C, who was born 31 August 1968 (National Insurance number AB 12 34 56 C) has worked part-time for several years for a large supermarket.
-On 30 June 2015 she started a second part-time job for a local coffee shop.
+Caroline C, who was born 31 August 1968 has worked part-time for several years for a large supermarket.
+On 30 June 2019 she starts a second part-time job for a local coffee shop.
 She does not have a Student Loan.

-Mike M, who was born 10 October 1981 (National Insurance number AB 12 34 56 A) was made redundant in 2013.
-He has been claiming Jobseeker’s Allowance since 2013 and looking for a new job.
-On 1 September 2015, having found a job, he starts work for a new employer and no longer claims Jobseeker’s Allowance.
+Mike M, who was born 10 October 1981 was made redundant in 2017.
+He has been claiming Jobseeker’s Allowance since 2017 and looking for a new job.
+On 1 September 2019, having found a job, he starts work for a new employer and no longer claims Jobseeker’s Allowance.
 He has a Student Loan.
 When he was made redundant, he set up a monthly payment plan with the Students Loan Company to repay the outstanding loan, and he wants this arrangement to continue.